Penteli, Greece: History

 The bones of prehistoric animals - mastodons, rhinoceros, antelope, and giraffe, along with giant turtles, hyenas and other animals no longer extant in the area - have been found among the limestone crags of the mountain that looms over the present suburb of Athens.
-The Penteli mountains were renowned in Classical Greece as well as in the Roman Empire as a source of the marble, which was also used to build the Parthenon.
+The Penteli mountains were renowned in Classical Greece as well as in the Roman Empire as a source of "Pentelic" marble, notably used to build the Parthenon and the Tower of the Winds.
 The Romans constructed a 140-foot water tower and aqueduct to supply water to the city of Athens.
 Penteli is the site of the ancient town of Pentele.

 During the Greek War of Independence, the French philhellene Sophie de Marbois-Lebrun, Duchess of Plaisance supported the revolutionary leaders.
 When she settled in Greece in 1834, she bought large plots of land in Athens and on the Penteli mountain.
 She had the Rododafni Castle built for her.

 In July 1995, Penteli was ravaged by a large forest fire.
 According to Turkish former prime minister, Mesut Yilmaz, many of the forest fires that raged the Greek countryside during that summer were actually started by Turkish secret service agents.
 The forests of Penteli suffered damage again from the August 2007 fires.

-Transport

-The area is serviced by Pentelis railway station on the Athens Airport–Patras line.